wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/deploy-an-application-with-buildpacks.md

 For example, if you want to override the Maven command of the **Java** build presets, you can use `GOOGLE_MAVEN_BUILD_ARGS` as the environment key and `clean install` as the value.

-For more examples, see [Google Cloud's build presets documentation](https://cloud.google.com/docs/buildpacks/service-specific-configs).
+For more examples, see [Google Cloud's buildpacks documentation](https://cloud.google.com/docs/buildpacks/service-specific-configs).

 ### Customize the Default Run Command